Ododo/Pyet3/README.md

     -Rename the qagame.mp.(i386/x86_64).so of your Enemy Territory mod to mod.so -Place it into pyet folder ("../enemyterritory/pyet/mod.so")
     -Copy qagame.mp.(i386/x86_64).so (the fake one) from the archive to your mod folder.
-    -Run etded as usual.
+    -Copy pyet.so from the archive to the pyet folder -Run etded as usual.